top of page

 THE RUSBYS

-The Rusbys took over the shop between 1911 and 1921.
-Leonard Rusby had been born at Green Moor in 1868 at a pub called The Friendship Inn which his grandmother Ann Rusby had run.
+Leonard had been born at Green Moor in 1868 at a pub called The Friendship Inn which his grandmother Ann Rusby had run.
 The 1871 census records him there, aged 2, with his parents William Rusby and Mary (nee Birkinshaw) and his grandmother, who was recorded as a “beer house keeper.”
 William and Mary took over the Friendship after the death of Ann.
 As far as I know, this pub was where Pond Cottage is at Green Moor, on Well Hill Road.
 William went on to be the landlord of The Rock Inn, also at Green Moor.

 Leonard originally worked in the quarries at Green Moor.
 He married Amy Pickford in 1893 and in 1901 they were living at Trunce Farm, Green Moor.
 In 1911 they were at Old Mill, Huthwaite Bank in Thurgoland.
-They had four daughters, but only two survived to adulthood, Mary and Alice.
+They had four daughters, but only two survived to adulthood.
+Annie died as a baby and Hannah died in 1915 aged 12.
+The two surviving sisters, Mary and Alice, worked in the shop and ran it together for many years after their father’s death.
 Mary was born in 1894, and Alice in 1899.
-Annie died as a baby and Hannah died in 1915 aged 12.
-Mary and Alice worked in the shop and ran it together for many years after their father’s death.

 This wasn’t the first accident on this corner.
 Back in 1934 a Tennant’s Brewery steam lorry ran out of control on the steep incline of Hunshelf Bank.
 The driver stayed at the wheel and was aiming to steer the vehicle onto Ford Lane, but he saw some children playing in the road there, and although he leaned out of the cab to warn them of the danger, he was forced to try to swing round the sharp bend into Smithy Hill.
 Unfortunately, with the increasing speed of the lorry, he was unable to get round and collided with a stone wall in front of Bank House, knocking down about five yards of it before stopping on the edge of the bridge.
 The driver had only minor injuries, but his mate was taken to hospital in a serious condition.
 They would have been delivering to the Rising Sun on Hunshelf Bank, which was a Tennant’s house.